Ares-Developers/Ares-docs/bugfixes/type2/mindcontrolslaves.rst

-.. index:: Slaves; Slaves change ownership if their enslaving unit does.
+.. index:: Slaves; Slaves change ownership if their enslaving unit does

 ==================================================
 Slaves Change Ownership If Enslaver Switches Sides